A lite and healthy meal for any time of day that speaks to just about everybody in the family is my Fresh Asparagus Herb And Ham Frittata.

 A meal for any time of day that speaks to everybody is this Fresh Asparagus Herb And Ham Frittata.
 This dish is in a class by itself.
 It's absolutely elegant at the same time that it's rustic.
 It's forgiving in the sense that any vegetable specified may be swapped for a different vegetable.
 And if you enjoy herbs, feel like you may go to town adding them to this gorgeous egg recipe.
 Once prepped, start to finish for this one takes all of 15 to 20 minutes.
 I have gathered ALL INGREDIENTS aside from the milk and the lemon were purchased from the farmers market where I live.
 You simply cannot beat fresh!

-How To Make A Frittata
+How Do You Make A Frittata?

 For this method, your ovens broiler feature plays a huge role.
 Because this asparagus frittata finishes under the broiler, you must have a broil-proof skillet.
 A well-buttered cast iron will work, but an enameled cast iron or broil-proof non-stick will work best.
 Trust me, you won't be dining on anything with a plastic handle that melts and smokes in your oven.
 I've added my first favorite broil-proof skillet and my second favorite broil-proof skillet below along with a slew of additional skillets that are perfect for this recipe and so many others.